shopware/docs/guides/plugins/plugins/storefront/add-custom-controller.md

 The name of the method does not really matter, but it should somehow fit its purpose.
 More important is the `Route` annotation, that points to the route `/example`.
+Also note its name, which is also quite important.
+Make sure to use prefixes `frontend`, `api` or `store-api` here, depending on what your route does.
 Inside the method, we're using the method `renderStorefront` to render a twig template file in addition with the template variable `example`, which contains `Hello world`.
 This template variable will be usable in the rendered template file.
 The method `renderStorefront` then returns a `Response`, as every routed controller method has to.

-It is also possible to define the `RouteScope` per route and also multiple scopes at once, as you can see below.
+It is also possible to define the `RouteScope` per route.

 {% code title="<plugin root>/src/Storefront/Controller/ExampleController.php" %}
 ```php